HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/people_service/user_guides/people_profiles.md

 2. In the navigation bar, select **My Profile**.

-3. Click the **Edit** button next to the section you want to update:
+3. Click the **Edit** pencil icon next to the section you want to update:
     - Profile Image: A visual representation of the user.
     - Contact Information: Email, phone number, and other contact details.
     - Personal Information: Name, date of birth, and other personal details.